Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 - **RTPIN_IN_HS_MIC** - if the application wants to capture data from LINE-IN, then choose this input source.

-The test demo of RTAudioRecord lies in :file:`{{SDK}}/component/example/audio/audio_record`.
+The test demo of RTAudioRecord lies in ``{SDK}/component/example/audio/audio_record``.

 Here is an example showing how to record audio raw data:

-1. Create RTAudioRecord:
+1. Create RTAudioRecord

    .. code-block:: c

       struct RTAudioRecord *audio_record = RTAudioRecord_Create();

-2. Apps can use the Audio Configs API to provide detailed audio information about a specific audio record source, including record device source, format, number of channels, and sample rate.
+2. The application can use the Audio Configs API to provide detailed audio information about a specific audio record source, including record device source, format, number of channels, and sample rate.

    The syntax is as follows:

    .. code-block:: c